 Why the sudden switch from tanning on beaches to cleaning up beaches, Gemma?
 Good question!
 Recently, Scotland’s top content creators grouped together to take part in the first cross-network (bloggers, vloggers, IGers) campaign, #shoreyoucare, and it is making waves.
-Since the educational event and beach clean, I’ve spent the last month researching the best eco-friendly products used in everyday life from bags to brushes.
-This guide will detail how to go plastic free, reducing our single-use plastic purchases by switching to more environmentally friendly products.
-This is not a preachy post, going completely plastic free is impossible and I will highlight the problems caused by businesses and government but the #shoreyoucare event has opened my eyes and hopefully this article will show you a few changes you can make too.
+Since the educational event and beach clean, I’ve spent the last month researching the best zero waste products used in everyday life from bags to brushes.
+This guide will detail how to go plastic-free, reducing our single-use plastic purchases by switching to more environmentally friendly products.
+This is not a preachy post, going completely plastic free is impossible and I will highlight the problems caused by businesses and government but the #shoreyoucare event has opened my eyes and hopefully, this article will show you a few changes you can make too.

 Rab and Stephen, The Kilted Coaches, getting their hands dirty (in style)